tisannai/segman/README.md

 If current Segment has no available Slots, either `NULL` is returned or a new Segment is allocated.
-Segman growth is defined by `resize` factor. `resize` factor is a percentage to use for growth. `100` (i.e. 100%) means that the newly allocated Tail Segment will have the same amount of Slots as the nominal Slot count for Segment.
-Note that nominal Slot count is somewhat smaller for the Host Segment than for the Tail Segments. `50` means that half of the nominal Slots are provided.
+Segman growth is defined by `resize` factor, when Block size is not in use. `resize` factor is a percentage to use for growth. `100` (i.e. 100%) means that the newly allocated Tail Segment will have the same amount of Slots as the nominal Slot count for Segments. `50` means that half of the nominal Slots are provided.
 Nominal Slot count is given:

     slots_per_tail_segment = sm_slot_cnt( sm );